nsh87/hs616/questions.md

 When working with databases through R on your local computer, what is the advantage of working with SQLite instead of MySQL?

-* SQLite doesn't require you to create an database, whereas MySQL does.
+* SQLite uses a flat file, as opposed to requiring a database connection.
 * There isn't an advantage because there is no way to connect to a SQLite database in R.
-* SQLite is also suitable for a multi-user environment where many users connect to the database simultaneously.
+* SQLite is also suitable for a multi-user environment where hundreds of users connect to the database simultaneously.
 * There are no packages to connect to a MySQL database in R.

 ## Lecture 6b

 ## Lecture 7a